Liewqr/Egg-Catcher-Game/README.md

 This game objective is to catch as many eggs as possible in a certain amount of lives.

-Eggs will go faster everytime the eggs are catched.
+The speed of the egg increases each time they are caught.

 This is the opening screen.
 ![image](https://github.com/user-attachments/assets/28db7072-df99-43d9-8606-e2e3b9b79d25)